Parking-Master/characterai/README.md

 The character's ID is shown in the URL of the chat page.
 The "char" parameter contains the id.
 For example:
 > https://beta.character.ai/chat2?char=6HhWfeDjetnxESEcThlBQtEUo0O8YHcXyHqCgN7b2hY

-"6HhWfeDjetnxESEcThlBQtEUo0O8YHcXyHqCgN7b2hY" is the chaarcter ID.
+"6HhWfeDjetnxESEcThlBQtEUo0O8YHcXyHqCgN7b2hY" is the character ID.

 #### Chat ID
 Send a message to your character and the info will be displayed in the console.
 Grab the value of "chat_id" and you're good to go.